Setting up a simple carer's emergency plan

 You may like to give a copy of the completed plan to a friend or family - or tell them where it is.

 Suzanne cares for her husband Matt who was diagnosed with Young Onset Parkinson's 16 years ago.
-She's been updating her Carers Emergency Plan as a way to adapt for Covid-19.
-She has also created a simple template that you can use to create your own carer's emergency plan.
+She's been updating her Carers Emergency Plan so have created a simple template that you can use to create your own plan.

 There is a great plan in my head about what our family would do if I was suddenly taken ill or in an accident.
 I even went so far as to get a carer's emergency plan set up with our local carers organisation.

-My husband’s medication and care needs have changed, so I know I need to update my carers emergency plan.
-Changes in situation can also be a trigger to make an update, such as the Coronavirus pandemic.
-Some questions that this change in circumstance raise are:
+My husband’s medication and care needs have changed, so I know I need to update my carer's emergency plan.
+Changes in a situation can also be a trigger to make an update.

-So I’m taking a fresh look at my carers emergency plan.
-As always I want to keep it super simple otherwise I’ll lose momentum.
-Here is my step by step approach:
+So I’ve taken a fresh look at my carers emergency plan.
+I want to keep it super simple otherwise I’ll lose momentum.
+Here is my step-by-step approach:

 -